miracle2k/android2po/README.rst

     $ pip install -r requirements.pip

-Note: The development version of babel is required.
-Installing the dev version is a bit complicated than usually, so both the ``setup.py`` file and the ``requirements.pip`` file link to a custom distribution I made for android2po.
+Note: The development version of Babel is required, which isn't straighforward to install, so both the ``setup.py`` file and the ``requirements.pip`` file link to a custom distribution I made for android2po.
 If you prefer to install the babel SVN version yourself, you need to follow the instructions on this page:

     http://babel.edgewall.org/wiki/SubversionCheckout